 Determining what to write in a yearbook is often times harder than imagined.
 With a pen in hand, the last thing you’ll want is to be caught staring at a blank page.
 A thoughtful yearbook message will add to how your peers will remember you years down the road.
-Plus, out of all the yearbook contents, it’s these messages from the people who made your school experience what it was that are the most meaningful.
+Plus, out of everything in a yearbook, it’s the messages from the those who went through school with you that are the most meaningful.
 So if you’re trying to decide what to write in a yearbook, we have you covered with our yearbook messages and ideas below.

 - Use a fun opening line.
 This is your last hoorah of the school year!
 Start your yearbook message off right with a fun opening line.
-“Hey, you,” is the perfect mix of both casual and personal, great for your fellow classmates and friends.
+“Hey, you,” works great for your fellow classmates and friends.
 For others, you may want to start off by wishing them a fun summer.
-And if you’re signing one of your teacher’s yearbooks, address him or her by their title to keep things more formal for example, “Mrs. Thompson.”
+And if you’re signing one of your teacher’s yearbooks, address him or her by their title such as “Mrs. Thompson.”

 - Write about a memorable moment you had together.
 Sure there are bound to be many, but try to pick just one moment that has really stuck with you.
 You’ll want to keep your message close to about 3-4 lines to not only save space for other people signing the book, but to also avoid boring the recipient.